StefanKapunac/wtdp_public/README.md

-# Variable Neighborhood Search for the Weighted Total Domination Problem and Its Application in Social Network Information Spreading
+# Variable Neighborhood Search for Weighted Total Domination Problem and Its Application in Social Network Information Spreading

 This is a public repo containing source code, instances, results and supplementary material from the paper 'Variable Neighborhood Search for the Weighted Total Domination Problem and Its Application in Social Network Information Spreading' by Stefan Kapunac, Aleksandar Kartelj and Marko Djukanovic.